 Cost of Services Revenue.
 Cost of services revenue increased \$5.5 million, or 23%, from \$23.9 million in the six months ended September 30, 2011 to \$29.3 million in the six months ended September 30, 2012.
-Cost of services revenue represented 25% of our services revenue in both the six months ended September 30, 2011.
+Cost of services revenue represented 25% of our services revenue in both the six months ended September 30, 2012 the six months ended September 30, 2011.
 The increase in cost of services revenue is primarily the result of higher employee compensation and related expenses totaling approximately \$2.4 million mainly due to the expansion of our worldwide customer support operations.
 In addition, the increase in cost of services revenue was also due to a \$1.8 million increase in third-party outsourcing costs to facilitate our services revenue growth.